WVOT: History

 Career Communications bought WVOT in 1990.
 In 1997, Career Communications sold the station to Al Taylor's Taylor Group Broadcasting.
 During this time, the call letters were changed to WALQ.

+WVOT's final format was urban contemporary gospel.
+Past formats have included talk, Carolina beach music, oldies, adult contemporary, contemporary hit radio, and block programming.

 On November 9, 2017, the Federal Communications Commission (FCC) informed WVOT that it had received a complaint on September 9 that the station had not operated since 2011 (broadcast stations are required to return to the air within a year of going silent), and ordered it to provide information about its operations since the expiration of its most recent special temporary authority authorization on August 29, 2014.
 The station did not respond to the operational status inquiry, and its license was cancelled on December 19, 2017.